disblu/guidelines/git/README.md

 # 1 Introduction

 ## 1.1 What is git?
 Git is a version control system commonly used to software development.
-Git development began in 2005 by Linus Torvalds, He wanted a distributed system that could be used like [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper) unfortunately to him (lucky to us),  there was no free software with those capabilities.
+Git development began in 2005 by Linus Torvalds, he wanted a distributed system that could be used like [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper) unfortunately to him (lucky to us),  there was no free software with those capabilities.

 ## 1.2 Why should I use git?